Table of Contents

 So we decided to go with a directory layout like the one outlined below:

-• a common directory with backend configuration; reused between separate workspaces acting as environments
+directory with backend configuration; reused between separate workspaces acting as environments - a

-• a setup directory containing manifests for setting up the backend infrastructure
+directory containing manifests for setting up the backend infrastructure - a

-• a base directory that symlinks all manifests from setup and additionally has remote backend defined
+directory that symlinks all manifests from setup and additionally has remote backend defined - and, finally,

 On their own, manifests do not do anything special.
 The main file configures the AWS provider and our backend module is responsible for backend infrastructure creation.